benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 <i class="g72-check"></i>&nbsp;&nbsp;**Get product attributes for one or more Nike product codes**

-After completing all of the action items in the [prerequisites](#prerequisites) section, you are ready to add Nike Product Attributes to your app or experience.
+After completing all of the action items in the [Prerequisites](#prerequisites) section, you are ready to add Nike Product Attributes to your app or experience.

 ### Step 1: Gather the Required Data

 - One or more product codes
 - Region code
 - Season year code

+>**TIP**: See the [API Reference](#get-product-attributes-for-a-single-product) for more on which region and season year codes to use.

 ### Step 2: Make the API Request to Product Attributes